damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/7. Maintenance/README.md

   - **Definition:** *A maintenance instruction is a technical communication document intended to give recommendations and necessary information to maintain the system effectively.*

   ```
-What does include the maintenance instructions?
+What does include the documentation of maintenance instructions?

 1. Verification Procedures including:
    - Requirements and procedures necessary to check the performance of the system following modification or maintenance of the system